 This dish is relatively easy and quite simple to make, and at the same time, delicious!

-This Ginataang Monggo Recipe is a Filipino dish, a variation of Ginataan, a dish with so many variations that may use meat, vegetables, or seafood as the main ingredient that is then cooked in coconut milk.
+This ginataang monggo is a Filipino dish.
+It’s a variation of ginataan, a dish with so many variations that may use meat, vegetables, or seafood as the main ingredient that’s then cooked in coconut milk.

-Unlike most forms of Ginataan, Ginataang Monggo is sweet, is considered both a snack food and as a dessert (if served cold), and is quite similar to Ginataang Mais, as both are prepared in a similar manner, both are snacks, and both use a common ingredient, glutinous rice.
+Unlike most forms of ginataan, ginataang monggo is sweet, considered both a snack food and a dessert (if served cold), and quite similar to ginataang mais, as both are prepared in a similar manner, are snacks, and use a common ingredient: glutinous rice.

 In this post we'll cover:

-The first step in making this sweet and creamy dessert is to toast the Mung beans, put the Mung beans over a fire, and toast them until the beans are brown and make sure that the beans are toasted well.
+The first step in making this sweet and creamy dessert is to toast the mung beans.
+Put them over a fire, and toast until the beans are brown.
+Make sure that the beans are toasted well.

-After toasting the Mung beans of the Ginataang Monggo, set them aside to let them cool down and once they’re cool, using a mortar and pestle, crush the beans and set the crushed beans aside.
+After toasting the mung beans, set them aside to cool down.
+Once cooled, use a mortar and pestle to crush the beans and set the crushed beans aside.

-After you’ve set them aside, on a pan, cook the glutinous rice with some water, and stir the rice to prevent the rice from burning above the pan.
+On a pan, cook the glutinous rice with some water.
+Stir to prevent the rice from burning in the pan.

-Once you’re done cooking the glutinous rice, put the Monggo beans in and then add the coconut milk into the ingredients of the Ginataang Monggo then simmer.
+Once you’re done cooking the glutinous rice, put the monggo beans in, then coconut milk.
+Let it simmer.

-You can by this time add sugar to the Ginataang Monggo to add sweetness to the dish.
+You can add sugar to the ginataang monggo to add sweetness to the dish.

-Once the dish has a thick consistency, you can now serve it in a bowl, either hot or cold, depending on the weather or how you want it to be, eat it with your family or friends.
+Once it has a thick consistency, you can now serve it in a bowl, either hot or cold, depending on the weather or how you want it to be.
+Eat it with your family or friends!